muratk5n/thirdwave/en/README.md

 ---

 Russo brothers are great directors..
-CA W Soldier was a masterpiece.
+CA W Soldier was great work.
 They probably dont want to put up with all the SJW bullshit..
 Message to Feige?

 "Black Widow lawsuit may stop the Russo brothers directing another Marvel movie"